History of Pescara: Barbarian invasions

 The Lombards arrived in Abruzzo between 580 and 591.
 Aternum, Ortona, and Histonium were among the centers that resisted the invaders the longest.
 The Byzantines had established an elaborate defense system, with coastal garrisons at river mouths or natural inlets.
 They also occupied ancient rural villas (villae) and stationes (villages that emerged near horse-changing stations, which became commercial hubs), turning them into fortified camps.
 This system included key urban centers such as Kastron Terentinon (Castrum Truentinum) at the mouth of the Tronto, Kastron Nobon (Castrum Novum) in the Tordino Valley, Aternum in the Val Pescara, Anxanum, Kastron Beneren (Vicus Veneris) in the Sangro Valley, and Kastron Reunia in the Trigno valley near the southern outskirts of Histonium.
 These fortified settlements aimed to protect both the main river mouths and their respective valleys, focusing particularly on defending the Via Tiburtina Valeria, the coastal road, and the Municia (coinciding with the state road 17 in the stretch from Corfinio to Bojano).
 Consequently, with only a limited army in southern Italy, the Lombards adapted to a positional war.
 To avoid Byzantine enclaves and fortified coastal garrisons, they chose a foothill penetration route, settling not only in cities but also in surviving castra, vici, pagi, and rural villas from the destructive wars with the Ostrogoths.
 The Lombards often reoccupied abandoned settlements, repurposing Roman ruins to meet their needs.
 Initially, the Byzantines halted the Lombards along the natural boundary of the Tronto River, relying on the fortified camp of Castrum Truentinum and other inland fortified centers such as Castrum Aprutentium (modern Teramo, once a municipium known as Interamnia Praetuttiorum, but by then reduced to a simple castrum).
 Other fortified sites included Campli and Ancarano.
 The Lombards confronted the enemy, establishing themselves in Castel Trosino, Sant'Egidio alla Vibrata, Civitella del Tronto, Leofara, and Valle Castellana.
-Their occupation attempts came simultaneously from the north, led by Faroald I from the Duchy of Spoleto, and from the south, under Zotto from the Duchy of Benevento, forcing the Byzantines to establish a defensive line in Marsica near the Fucine Lake.
+Their occupation attempts came simultaneously from the north, led by Faroald I from the Duchy of Spoleto, and from the south, under Zotto from the Duchy of Benevento, forcing the Byzantines to establish a defensive line in the Marsica region, near the Fucine Lake.